LibreTactile/light-launcher/docs/docs/build-guide.md

 # Light Launcher Build Guide - Android & iOS

-> You can manually trigger signed and unsigned ios builds with github actions.
+> ~~You can manually trigger signed and unsigned ios builds with github actions.~~ NOT WORKING RIGHT NOW!
 Read more about that on the [github action readme](build-ios-gha.md).

 ## Prerequisites